wifinigel/wiperf/mkdocs/docs/faq.md

 Please see the details in this help page: [link](probe_prepare.md)

 ## Why are MCS & Rx Phy rates missing from my reports?
-In several dashboard reports, the reported MCS values & Rx Phy rate may be blank.
+In several dashboard reports, the reported MCS values & Rx Phy rate may be blank or permanently zero.
 This is because these values simply are not reported by many NICs.
 Sorry, there's not much I can do about this as I don't write the wireless NIC drivers.

 ## My probe seems to reboot itself intermittently.
 Why?
 Wiperf has a watchdog feature that it uses to try to reset things when it is having connectivity related difficulties.